zeeshanejaz/SyncHole/README.md

 | SyncOptions:VaultNameFormat    | Creation date of files is used to create new archive vaults.
 Use this property to set the format e.g., `yyyy-MM-dd`.                                                                           |
 | SyncOptions:IgnoreRegex        | Regular expression for ignoring certain files e.g., `^.*db$`.                                                                                                                                  |

-## How to Run
+## How to Run 🚀
 SyncHole App is built as a generic aspnet host, which means it doesn't have Http services and is a bare-bone application host.
 You can run SyncHole App from the project directory using the `dotnet run` command.
-For creating portable execution package, follo these steps.
+For creating portable execution package, follow these steps.

 1. Run the restore command `dotnet restore`
 2. Run the build command for compilation `dotnet build`